Automotive industry in the United States: Great Depression and World War II

 After the United States entered World War II in December 1941, all auto plants were converted to war production, including jeeps, trucks, tanks, and aircraft engines.
 All passenger automobile production ceased by February 1942.
 The industry received $10 billion in war-related orders by that month, compared to $4 billion before the attack on Pearl Harbor.
 All factories were enlarged and converted, many new ones such as Ford's Willow Run and Chrysler's Detroit Arsenal Tank Plant were built, and hundreds of thousands more workers were hired.

-Many workers were new arrivals from Appalachia.
-The most distinctive new product was the Jeep, with Willys making 352,000 and Ford another 295,000.
+A new product line of military vehicles originating during the war was the Jeep, with Willys producing 352,215 units and Ford manufacturing 295,128.
 The industry produced an astonishing amount of material, including 5.9 million weapons, 2.8 million tanks and trucks, and 27,000 aircraft.
+General Motors alone constructed a variety of wartime material including Martin B-26 Marauder landing gear, M18 Hellcat tank destroyers, and Grumman TBF Avengers.
 This production was a major factor in the victory of the allies.
 Experts anticipated that Detroit would learn advanced engineering methods from the aviation industry that would result in great improvements for postwar civilian automobiles.